FastAPI monitoring made easy

 How it works

-Apitally’s open-source SDK integrates with FastAPI using a lightweight middleware, which automatically captures key API metrics for each request and response.
-It aggregates data client-side and sends it to the Apitally dashboard asynchronously, without affecting your application’s performance.
+Apitally’s open-source SDK integrates with FastAPI using a lightweight middleware, which automatically captures metrics and logs for each API request and response.
+Metrics are aggregated client-side and data is sent to the Apitally dashboard asynchronously, without affecting your application’s performance.

 By default, Apitally doesn’t capture any sensitive data, making it suitable for environments with strict privacy requirements.
-Request logging is opt-in and highly configurable to meet your specific needs.
+If you enable request logging, you can configure it to meet your specific needs.

 Getting started